Cococatty/ml-see/README.md

 Dell Inspiron 15, 2015

 # Future Planning
-3 months time period is granted to develop this model, here are few things I would do:
+If 3 months time period is granted to develop this model, here are few things I would do:
+- Specify a need, a use or a purpose of this project/model.
+Are we using this as a starting point of some product, feature or enhancement?
+- Brainstorm in the company and take in thoughts from team members who have and have not been involved
 - Dive in further into the CIFAR-10, even CIFAR-100 datasets, understand their characteristics.
+- Exploratory data analysis on CIFAR-10
 - Small image research.
 Given images from CIFAR-10 are of 32 x 32 in size, therefore, the number of pixels are much less compared to usual images.
-1. Areas of future research

-2. Techniques of future research
-3. Potential Experiments
+- Transformations.
+The relevant transformations to be used for low pixel, or small size images
+- Draw relevant plots such as loss, training performance etc during development
+- Reinforcement learning.
+I would dedicate about a week time to experiment how RL would treat CIFAR-10 and mark down my thoughts and plan for future use when the right opportunity arises.
+- Talk to other experts in the domain and take note of their experience; have a wider search as developments done and shared for CIFAR-10.

-4. Potential model improvements
+Potential model improvements
-   -
-5.
+- Enable the second dropout layer to further reduce the size and observe if accuracy would drop massively
+- Try to use a mix of max and average pooling, while playing around with the kernel size
+- Convert the model to uint8 at export
+- Classes cat and bird usually have the lowest accuracies, investigate the reasons, such as is it because the object size in image is extremely small?
+Is it because of the colour?